hypercerts-org/hypercerts/docs/docs/glossary.md

 Individual, organization, or algorithm that funds work.
 There are two types: Prospective funders fund work before the work is done, retrospective funders fund the work after the work is done.

 ### Hypercert
 A token that (1) accounts for work by specified contributors that is supposed to be impactful, (2) represents the – potentially explicitly specified – impact of this work, and (3) assigns right over this work to its owners.
 If a hypercert is split into multiple fractions, the hypercert refers to the sum of all of its fractions.
-Hypercert also refers to the hypercert standard that defines the token and data standard for hypercerts.
+The term `hypercert` may also refer to an implementation of the hypercert interface and standard.

+### Hypercerts interface
+The hypercerts [contract interface](https://github.com/hypercerts-org/hypercerts/blob/main/contracts/src/interfaces/IHypercertToken.sol), which declares the required functionality for a hypercert token.
+The current interface includes functions for minting, burning, splitting, and merging of hypercert tokens.

 ### Hypercerts implementation
-An implementation that builds on top of the [hypercerts interface](https://github.com/hypercerts-org/hypercerts/blob/main/contracts/src/interfaces/IHypercertToken.sol) and conforms to the hypercerts standard.
+An implementation that builds on top of the hypercerts and conforms to the hypercerts standard.
 For instance, our initial implementation uses an [ERC-1155](https://eips.ethereum.org/EIPS/eip-1155) token.
 The first 128 bits of the 256-bit token ID identifies the hypercert, the latter 128 bits identifies the specific fraction.
 Other implementations are possible (e.g., based on ERC-721) as long as they also conform to the data standard and use the hypercerts interface to support capabilities like splitting and merging of values.

 ### Hypercerts standard
 A data standard for hypercerts.
 It requires the following fields to be defined in the metadata of the token: (1) set of contributors, (2) scope of work, (3) time of work, (4) scope of impact, (5) time of impact, (6) rights.